-My relationship with IKAR started ten years ago.
-In December of 2007 I volunteered to make lasagna for a Christmas volunteer event at the downtown Salvation Army (with Ethan Goldstine).
-I met a small group of nice young Jews trying to make a difference in the world.
-Then, a month later, Doug Petrie and Alexa Junge invited me to the Wandering Jew event that started with dinner at their house.
-There I met an even larger number of cool Jews trying to make a difference.
-I even bid and won the Balaban Hawaii condo!
-(I highly recommend it.)
-I went to services a number of times and joined IKAR in 2009.
-At my new members’ Havdalah event we went around and introduced ourselves; and more than half the new members were rabbis and I wondered what I’d gotten myself into!
+Sarah’s relationship with IKAR started ten years ago.
+In December of 2007 she volunteered to make lasagna for a Christmas volunteer event at the downtown Salvation Army (with Ethan Goldstine).
+She met a small group of nice young Jews trying to make a difference in the world.
+Then, a month later, Doug Petrie and Alexa Junge invited Sarah to the Wandering Jew event (now called Party with a Purpose) that started with dinner at their house.
+There she met an even larger number of cool Jews trying to make a difference.
+She even bid and won the Balaban Hawaii condo! (highly recommended.)
+Sarah went to services a number of times and joined IKAR in 2009.
+At the new members’ Havdallah event everyone went around and introduced themselves; and more than half the new members were rabbis and she wondered what she’d gotten herself into!

-Since those early days, I have co-chaired Wandering Jew (French Surrealist in the Timberman-Redlich backyard and Mad Mensch at The Fig House) as well as serving on the committee for IKAR’s Bat Mitzvah.
-My husband, Scott, and I have hosted several IKAR events in our home.
-More recently I’ve become involved with Minyan Tzedek—attending the monthly meetings, training with LA Voice, participating in protests, planning High Holiday campaigns, etc.
+Since those early days, Sarah has co-chaired Wandering Jew (French Surrealist in the Timberman-Redlich backyard and Mad Mensch at The Fig House) as well as serving on the committee for IKAR’s Bat Mitzvah.
+She and her husband Scott have hosted several IKAR events in their home.
+More recently she’s become involved with Minyan Tzedek—attending the monthly meetings, training with LA Voice, participating in protests, planning High Holiday campaigns, etc.

-I grew up in a small town in Pennsylvania where the only synagogue was a small, male-dominated, Conservadox place where speed reading Hebrew so fast it sounded like buzzing passed for praying.
-Despite this, I’ve always liked shul I am one of the rare IKARites who actually believes in G-d!
-And I have to say I’ve had more spiritually connected, prayerful moments while davening at IKAR than I ever could have imagined.
+Sarah grew up in a small town in Pennsylvania where the only synagogue was a small, male-dominated, Conservadox place where speed reading Hebrew so fast it sounded like buzzing passed for praying.
+Despite this, she’s always liked shul is one of the rare IKARites who actually believes in G-d!
+And she’s had more spiritually connected, prayerful moments while davening at IKAR than she ever could have imagined.

-Since I’ve gotten married and ‘adopted’ a stepson, IKAR has also become more of a community center and friendship circle for me.
-To a person, I find IKARites to be smart, engaged, and genuinely caring people—and it is such a relief and blessing to know that they are there for me and my family.
+Since getting married and ‘adopting’ a stepson, IKAR has also become more of a community center and friendship circle.
+To a person, Sarah find IKARites to be smart, engaged, and genuinely caring people—and it is such a relief and blessing to know that they are there for her and her family.

-It is an honor to think about and help plan this valuable institution’s future.
+It is an honor to help plan this valuable institution’s future.

-I have also been a TV writer and producer for 15 years.
-And I have served on volunteer committees for both the Hampshire College Alumni Association and the Writers Guild of America.
+Sarah has also been a TV writer and producer for 15 years.
+And she has served on volunteer committees for both the Hampshire College Alumni Association and the Writers Guild of America.